Reproducing kernel Hilbert space compactification of unitary evolution groups: Introduction

 The Koopman operator $ U^t $ associated with a continuous-time, continuous flow $ \Phi^t: M \to M $ on a manifold $M$ acts on functions by composition, $ U^t f = f \circ \Phi^t $.
-It is a norm-preserving operator on the Banach space $C^0(M)$ of bounded continuous functions on $M$, and a unitary operator on the Hilbert space $L^2(\mu) $ associated with any invariant Borel probability measure $\mu$.
+It is a \blue{contractive} operator on the Banach space $C^0(M)$ of bounded continuous functions on $M$, and a unitary operator on the Hilbert space $L^2(\mu) $ associated with any invariant Borel probability measure $\mu$.
 Our main focus will be the latter Hilbert space setting, in which $ U = \{ U^t \}_{t\in\real} $ becomes a unitary evolution group.
-In this setting, it is merely a matter of convention to consider Koopman operators instead of transfer operators, for the action of the transfer operator at time $t$ on densities of measures in $L^2(\mu)$ is given by the adjoint $ U^{t*} = U^{-t} $ of $U^t$.
+In this setting, it is merely a matter of convention to consider Koopman operators instead of transfer operators, for the action of the transfer operator at time $t$ on densities of measures in $L^2(\mu)$ is given by the adjoint $ U^{t*} = U^{-t} $ of $U^t$. \blue{We will also assume that the invariant measure $\mu$ is ergodic.}

-In this work, we seek to address the following two broad classes of problems: \begin{enumerate}[(i)] \item \emph{Coherent pattern extraction;} that is, identification of a collection of observables in $L^2(\mu)$ having high regularity and a natural temporal evolution under $U^t$. \item \emph{Prediction;} that is, approximation of $U^{t} f$ at arbitrary $t \in \real$ for a fixed observable $f\in L^2(\mu)$. \end{enumerate} Throughout, we require that the methods to address these problems are data-driven; i.e., they only utilize information from the values of a function $ F : M \to Y $ taking values in a data space $ Y$, sampled finitely many times along an orbit of the dynamics.
+In this work, we seek to address the following two broad classes of problems: \begin{enumerate}[(i)] \item \emph{Coherent pattern extraction;} that is, identification of a collection of observables in $L^2(\mu)$ having high regularity and an \blue{approximately periodic evolution under $U^t$.
+A precise notion of coherent observables stated in terms of Koopman eigenfunctions, or approximate Koopman eigenfunctions, will be given in \eqref{eqKoopEig} and \eqref{eqAPS_Ut}, respectively.} \item \emph{Prediction;} that is, approximation of $U^{t} f$ at arbitrary $t \in \real$ for a fixed observable $f\in L^2(\mu)$. \end{enumerate} Throughout, we require that the methods to address these problems are data-driven; i.e., they only utilize information from the values of a function $ F : M \to Y $ taking values in a data space $ Y$, sampled finitely many times along an orbit of the dynamics.